Skip to main content

 Please complete the necessary payroll paperwork as soon as possible, incomplete paperwork will delay your paycheck.
 Bring your completed paperwork to the Human Resources Office.

-Each job you hold on campus requires a Student Employment Hire Form completed by you and your supervisor and submitted to Human Resources.
+Even if you have worked on campus before, each job you hold on campus requires a Student Employment Hire Form completed by you and your supervisor and submitted to Human Resources.

 • This is required each academic year so that Financial Aid can be awarded appropriately.